tangentsoft/mysqlpp/HACKERS.md

 hand, then update the mirror, so you won’t get GitHub credit for the PR.
 Sorry; there’s no easy way for this mirroring system to accept contributions back the other direction.
-If you want credit for the commit, ask us for an account on the Fossil repo and commit it there instead.
+If you want credit for the commit, ask us for an account on the Fossil repo, and commit it there instead.

 [fb]:  http://fossil-scm.org/fossil/help?cmd=bundle